Code-Institute-Submissions/savasana_yoga/README.md

 * I want the ability to view a timetable or schedule for yoga classes.
 * I want a website that is easily accessed on my mobile phone and tablet.
 * I want a website that is easy to understand and navigate.
-* I want to have my own profile to store my information.
+* I want to have my profile to store my information.
 * I want to view my order history on my profile.
 * I want my profile to be password protected.
 * I would like to be able to follow the website's social media accounts.
+* I would like to be able to search for classes.

 ## Project Goals

 * I want to promote the yoga classes offered by Savasana Yoga Studio.
 * I want to allow users to book yoga classes.
 * I want to grow the website's social media presence.
-* I want users to be able to create their own profile, and view their order history.
+* I want users to be able to create their profile and view their order history.
 * I want users to understand and navigate the website upon their first visit.
 * I want users to be able to filter classes based on difficulty level.
 * I want to promote the benefits of yoga, and the studio's classes via blog posts.
 * I want to allow users to comment on blog posts.
+* I want to moderate the comments on blog posts.
 * I want to be able to store all bookings in a database.
 * I want to allow users to view the days and times for yoga classes.

 ## UX

-The practice of yoga can have many benefits, including stress management, relieiving anxiety, improving quality of sleep, fitness and flexibility.
-I created this website to help promote the practice of yoga, and facilitate a place where people can book yoga classes offered by Savasana Yoga Studio.
+The practice of yoga can have many benefits, including stress management, relieving anxiety, improving quality of sleep, fitness, and flexibility.
+I created this website to help promote yoga and facilitate a place where people can book yoga classes offered by Savasana Yoga Studio.

 ## Strategy

-The goal of this website it to offer accesible yoga classes for beginners and advanced yoga enthuastis.
-The website was built with a focus towards newcomers to yoga, in order to make yoga seem less intimiatding and showcase the variety of yoga classes offered.
+The goal of this website is to offer accessible yoga classes for beginners and advanced yoga enthusiasts.
+The website was built with a focus on newcomers to yoga, to make yoga seem less intimidating and showcase the variety of yoga classes offered.

-The secondary goal of the website, is to promote Savasana's Yoga Studo by driving users to the studio's social media accounts, and promoting the studio on the website via the blog.
+The secondary goal of the website is to promote Savasana's Yoga Studio by driving users to the studio's social media accounts and promoting the studio on the website via the blog.

 ### Business Goals:

-* Promote booking of variety of yoga classes offered.
+* Promote booking of a variety of yoga classes offered.
-* A simple and easy to navigate website with a clear purpose.
+* A simple and easy-to-navigate website with a clear purpose.
 * Mobile-first design to increase ease of use for those without PCs.
-* Increase web-presence to grow the brand via blog and social media accounts.
+* Increase web presence to grow the brand via the blog and social media accounts.

 ### User Goals:

 * Searching for a yoga class to book.
+* Ability to purchase yoga classes.
-* Clear outlines of yoga class difficulty levels.
+* Clear distinction of yoga class difficulty levels.
 * A profile to save my information and order history.
 * A blog to read about yoga, and comment to share my thoughts.
 * Mobile-friendly website as the majority of users browses via mobile.
 * An easy-to-understand and navigate website.
 * A website that allows me to filter yoga classes via difficulty.
-* A password protected profile.
+* A password-protected profile.
 * To follow the website's social media accounts.
 * To view the days and times for offered yoga classes.

 ## Scope

 The Scope and features of this project were based on a personal interest in the practice of yoga.

-When I first became interested in yoga, I found it difficult to find a place with a number of different types of classes, and an easy-to-understand website where I can check which classes are on at certain times, and which classes best suit my experience level.
+When I first became interested in yoga, I found it challenging to find a place with several different types of yoga classes.
+I also found it challenging to find an easy-to-understand website where I can check which yoga classes are on at certain times, and which classes best suit my experience level.

-This resulted in a feeling of being overwhelemed, and unsure what to book/attend.

-As a result, I created Savasana Yoga to faciliate an easy-to-navigate and easy to understand website, that offers a wide variety of classes, and allows the filtering of classes based on a user's experience level.
+With this in mind, I felt overwhelmed and unsure of what to book/attend.
+As a result, I created Savasana Yoga to facilitate an easy-to-navigate and easy-to-understand website, that offers a wide variety of classes and allows the filtering of yoga classes based on a user's experience level.

 ## Structure

-I feel its very important to provide users with a simple, and easy-to-navigate experience and interface.
+An important aspect of a successful website is to provide users with a simple, and easy-to-navigate experience and interface.
 The goal of the website was to feel professional, approachable and promote a user's confidence when navigating throughout the website.

 The home page features a large image, a blurb on the benefits of yoga, a call-to-action button to encourage users to book a class, and some information about the yoga studio itself.

 I have also created a footer, which allows for quick navigation via a basic site map.
 I have also populated the footer with social media links, and a search bar to quickly search for yoga classes.

-As there are a number of pages in this website, I have provided a summary of each page in the 'Features' section below.
+As there are several pages on this website, I wrote a summary of each page in the 'Features' section below.

 ## Skeleton